1952 VW Beetle Sunroof Sedan For Sale

 There is no denying why too...they are just so cool.

-The values on these are climbing swiftly these days and I can see very
+The values on these are climbing swiftly these days and I can see very soon that they will break

 the six figure mark like the early VW Busses did a few years back.